 Our team works closely with physiotherapists to support your recovery and get you back to the activities you love, whether that's work, sport, or everyday life.

 Get In Touch

-If you're struggling with shoulder pain or have been told you might need subacromial decompression, we're here to help.
-Contact Midlands Orthopaedic Clinic today to book your consultation.
+If you're struggling with shoulder pain or have been told you might need subacromial decompression, contactMidlands Orthopaedic Clinic today to book your consultatio.
+We're here to help.